Food Availability Documentation

 ERS maintains supply and disappearance data for five major classes of wheat: hard red winter, soft red winter, hard red spring, white, and durum.
 These data are published in the Wheat Outlook and Wheat Yearbook tables and are compiled on a marketing year basis (June-May).
 Data on production and stocks are collected by NASS.
 Food use of wheat is derived from Census Bureau data on production of wheat flour; the flour data are adjusted for imports and exports of wheat products from Census Bureau data.
 For more information, see the topic: Wheat: Estimating Wheat Supply and Use.

-Due to the termination of select Current Industrial Reports (CIR) by the Census Bureau, data on durum flour cannot be updated to 2011.
+Due to the termination of select Current Industrial Reports (CIR) by the Census Bureau, data on durum flour cannot be updated beyond 2010.
 The absence of data for durum flour is not critical in the Food Availability Data System since data is still available at a higher level of aggregation (for example, wheat flour).

-Per capita estimates for rice are unavailable for 2011 due to a large and unexplained decline in the implied total domestic and residual use estimate.
-The residual term accounts for all unreported losses in the milling, transporting, and marketing of rice, and also offsets any statistical error in another supply and use account.
+Per capita estimates for rice are unavailable beyond 2010 due to a large and unexplained decline in the implied total domestic and residual use estimate.
+Residual use accounts for all unreported losses in the milling, transporting, and marketing of rice, and also offsets any statistical error in another supply and use account.